-The indicators of the experiment are data latency and data size.
-We observe change of these indicators when the N is gradually increased.
+The performance factors are data latency and data size.
+We observe change of these factors when the N is gradually increased.

 4.1 Data Latency

 If a protocol needs the excessive GTS slots, it can increase the delay.
 Thus, data latency represents how many GTS slot is needed.